 Salenjaci, also known as “Croatian croissants with character,” are a sweet dessert coming from Slavonia, the eastern part of Croatia.
 It’s usually made in winter when you can find fresh pork leaf lard.

 The highest grade of lard, known as leaf lard, is obtained from the fat surrounding the kidneys and inside the loin.
-Leaf lard has minimal pork flavor, making it ideal for use in baked goods, where it is valued for its ability to produce flaky, moist pie crusts.
+Leaf lard has a minimal pork flavor, making it ideal for use in baked goods, where it is valued for its ability to produce flaky, moist pie crusts.

 These little pastry wraps filled with some homemade jam and ground walnuts will make you feel that “can’t stop eating” feeling on the first bite.
-They are not made so often today; unfortunately, the young generation may not even know leaf lard is, and if they would know from what this delicacy is made of, presumably, they would never try it.
+They are not made very often today; unfortunately, the young generation may not even know leaf lard is, and if they would know from what this delicacy is made of, presumably, they would never try it.

 Salenjaci have a beautiful layered structure that is achieved by folding the pastry multiple times when it is rolled out and coated with the leaf lard.
 This recipe is my most beautiful sweet childhood memory of winter in Slavonia.

-- 1 liter of milk
+- 1 liter milk (4 1/4 cups)

-- 3/4 cubes of yeast
+- 3 or 4 40 g cubes of yeast

-- 1 kg flour
+- 1 kg flour (7 cups)

 - 1 tablespoon sugar

-- half a tablespoon of salt
+- 1/2 tablespoon salt

-- 500 g pork leaf fat
+- 500 g pork leaf fat (17.6 oz)

-- Make a dough with the remaining milk, flour, boiled yeast, and salt and keep it in a warm space for 45 minutes to allow it to rise
+- Make a dough with the remaining milk, flour, yeast, and salt and keep it in a warm space for 45 minutes to allow it to rise

 - With a knife, remove the veins from the fat and place it in the fridge.
 Then scrape the knife over the leaf fat and scrape off the fat into small slithers.
-You can also use the electric grinder to make it easier faster
+You can also use the electric grinder to make it easier and faster

 - Roll out the dough into a thin layer and spread the one-third of pork leaf fat all over the surface

 - While still hot, dust them with powdered sugar and serve